Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Vancouver LunarFest hosts Lunar New Year activities suitable for young children and their families in the plaza outside the Vancouver Art Gallery.
 Lunar New Year celebrations also take place at other locations around Vancouver.

-In 2025 LunarFest runs from January 27th to February 22nd.
+In 2026 LunarFest runs from February 14th to 28th.
 There are events and activities outside the Vancouver Art Gallery, on Granville Island, and at the Pendulum Gallery and Bentall Centre downtown.
+Exact details are yet to be announced.

 Part of LunarFest is The Lantern City, which features lantern-themed art installations around the city.
-In 2025 the installations are set up at the same locations at the main LunarFest events.
+The installations are usually set up at the same locations at the main LunarFest events.

 Historical Chinatown Tours

 An exceptional way to explore Vancouver’s Chinatown and learn about its history is through a guided walk with Historical Chinatown Tours.
 The tours are hosted by Chinatown expert Judy Lam Maxwell.
-You can take a tour with her most days of the year.
-Her tours are especially popular, however, during the Lunar New Year season.
+You can take a tour with her on most days of the year.
+However, her tours are especially popular during the Lunar New Year season.

 Celebrations at International Village Mall

 International Village is the mall in Vancouver’s Chinatown at 88 West Pender Street.
-It gets lively on the weekend of Chinese New Year with thousands of people wandering around, shopping, and checking out all the exhibits and vendor stalls.
+It gets lively over the weekend of the Chinese New Year, with thousands of people wandering around, shopping, and checking out the exhibits and vendor stalls.

 When the festivities take place, expect the mall to be especially busy during the weekend of the Chinese New Year Parade.

-To learn more about what happens at Lunar New Year at the shopping centre, see our article about International Village Mall.
+See our article about the International Village Mall to learn more about what happens at Lunar New Year at this shopping centre.

 Chinese New Year Parade

 The parade goes up Pender Street, turns at Gore Street and then returns along Keefer.
-If the weather is good the parade can attract tens of thousands of people.
-This event is highly recommended – you’ll feel like you’re in Asia and it’s far cheaper than a flight to Beijing!
+If the weather is good, the parade can attract tens of thousands of people.
+This event is highly recommended.

-For an idea of what to expect, the following video shows a short scene from Vancouver’s Chinese New Year Parade from a past year.
-It’s of a Lion Dance group at the corner of Keefer Street and Columbia (not far from the Chinese Cultural Centre).
+The following video shows a short scene from Vancouver’s Chinese New Year Parade from a past year to give you an idea of what to expect.
+The video shows a Lion Dance group at the corner of Keefer Street and Columbia (not far from the Chinese Cultural Centre).

-As you’ll see in the video, the parade attracts large crowds.
-It’s loud, colourful and entertaining!
+As you’ll see, the parade attracts large crowds.
+It’s loud, colourful and entertaining.

-There are often special activities at Dr. Sun Yat-Sen Garden on Lunar New Year or the Lunar New Year weekend.
-In 2025 they take place on Sunday, February 2nd.
+There are often special activities at Dr. Sun Yat-Sen Garden during the Lunar New Year or the Lunar New Year weekend.
+In 2025, they took place on Sunday, February 2nd.
+The 2026 date is yet to be confirmed.

-This year’s event features arts and crafts, tea ceremonies, various demonstrations, guzheng performances and more.
+The event typically features arts and crafts, tea ceremonies, various demonstrations, guzheng performances and more.
 Admission is discounted for the day.
-Tickets range from $8 to $10 per person.
+Tickets range from around $8 to $10 per person.

 Festivities at Chinatown Plaza

 Chinatown Plaza is a small shopping mall tucked away at 106 Keefer Street in Chinatown.
-On the afternoon of the parade the mall usually hosts live entertainment and lion dancing.
-Hopefully this is the case again in 2025.
+On the afternoon of the parade, the mall usually hosts live entertainment and lion dancing.
+This is likely the case again in 2026.

 The following short video shows a scene from the festivities at Chinatown Plaza.
-As you’ll see a good number of people visit the mall to enjoy the lion dancing and live entertainment.
+As you’ll see, many people visit the mall to enjoy the lion dancing and live entertainment.
 All the stores inside are also Asian-themed.

 Chinese Restaurants in Vancouver